 We only saw one grass tree along the route and it was magnificent (an introduced micro-organism has been killing the grass trees).

-Hazards Beach is named after the mountains, not because it is necessarily hazardous, it was calm and beautiful when we were there.
+Hazards Beach is named after the mountains, it was calm and beautiful when we were there.

 This beautiful crab was alive and walking (just) and would have been about 25cm across.